villrv/ppae/.ipynb_checkpoints/README-checkpoint.md

 # ppae

+## Successful experiments:
+- RNN encoder: hidden size 64, latent size 10, lam_TV = 0.5, lam_latent = 0.1
+  Resnet decoder

 ## Current problem
-- Need to deal with variable length output

 ## TODO list
+- Think about adding energy to the simulation
+    - Need some pointers of "fake" events
-- Think about MLP structure.
-Might need convolutional and recurrent layers
+- Think about potentialy other types of smoothness penalties
-- Some tricks heard from Pavlos' talk on Oct 18 that might worth integrating:
-    - Include smoothness contraint of the rate function into the loss (derivative available from back propagation)